 Opportunity Zones vs. 1031 Exchanges

-Opportunity Zones Explained: The Beginner's Guide To Opportunity Zones
+Opportunity Zones Explained - The Beginner's Guide to OZs

-Get the full PDF version of this guide, Opportunity Zones Explained.
-Download it here.
+Get a PDF version of this guide, Opportunity Zones Explained.

 In a Section 1031 exchange, an investor must reinvest the entire proceeds from the transaction (principal, plus gain) within 180 days in order to achieve the full tax benefit.
 Any amount from the proceeds that is not reinvested is taxable “boot.”
 A Section 1031 transaction must be conducted through a 1031 exchange accommodator, also known as a qualified intermediary.